DavidGuere/Pin-generator/README.md

 To use the application simply enter a username for the new user and click on "Generate PIN" to generate a new PIN.

-To view all the users and their respective PIN, click on "Show/Hide list of users" and click on it again the close the list.
+To view all the users and their respective PIN, click on "Show/Hide list of users" and click on it again to close the list.

 ## Roadmap

-Currently the data is only available for a single user and on a single browser.
+Currently, the data is only available for a single user and on a single browser.
 If the user switches to a different browser, the information stored in the other browser will not persist.

-Currently the application does not clear the data stored in the user's browser.
+The application does not clear the data stored in the user's browser.
 To clear the data follow the next steps:

 - Chrome:
   1. Press F12.
   2. Select “Application” in the console's top menu.
   3. Select “Local Storage” in the console's left menu.
-  4. Right click your site(s) and click clear to delete the local storage.
+  4. Right-click your site(s) and click clear to delete the local storage.
 - Firefox:
   1. Press F12.
   2. Select "Local Storage" in the console's top menu.
-  3. Right click your site(s) and click clear to delete the local storage.
+  3. Right-click your site(s) and click clear to delete the local storage.
 - Edge:
   1. Press F12.
   2. In the console type: `localStorage.clear()`